AdaCore/training_material/courses/fundamentals_of_ada/170_tagged_derivation/03-extending_tagged_types.rst

       type Dog_T is new Canine_T with null record;

-* We still need to specify the "added" fields in an aggregate
+* We still need to specify the "added" components in an aggregate

   .. code:: Ada